tfabris/BlueGigaEmpeg/README.md

 Empeg Car configuration changes
 ==============================================================================
+I have tested the BlueGigaEmpeg with version 2.00 of the empeg Car software.
-For best results, empeg Car player software version should be 2.00 final or 2.00 Beta 13.
-I have tested this with version 2.00 Beta 13.
-I do not know if it will work on 3.0 Alpha version of empeg Car software, but theoretically it should work.
-See the empeg Car FAQ for more information on upgrading the empeg Car player software.
+It is designed to work with version 2.00 Beta 13 or version 2.00 Final.
+I have not tested it with the 3.0 Alpha version of the empeg Car software, but theoretically it should work.
+See the empeg Car FAQ for more information on upgrading the empeg Car player software if needed.

 Using the Emplode or Jemplode software, edit the empeg Car's config.ini as follows.